metacommunities/metacommunities/publications/sss_dec2015/log.md

 - I need to do some work on imitation -- grepped for imitation in archive, and saved results as imitat.txt

+## Wed Mar  2 10:04:20 UTC 2016
+- fixing up the table of event counts.
+Maybe that should go earlier.
+And I'm thinking the actual capital numbers I use should be synced with the timeline data, so that I have a clear view of particular numbers
+- about to write something about imitation as seen in names

 # TODO

 - *DONE* assemble the sts references on number that I'm referring to -- Porter, Desrosieres, Hacking, Mackenzie, Verran, Scandinavia journal, Latour, Law, Callon